What is a bleeding disorder?

 Jan Western, Program Director, UHF Staff

 Jan has a Bachelor of Arts in Communications from the University of Utah with an emphasis in Public Relations.
 After working for state government, she wanted to give the non-profit world a try.
-She worked for the American Diabetes Association for four years and has been with the UHF for more than 14 years.
+She worked for the American Diabetes Association for four years and has been with the UHF for more nearly 20 years.
 (That means she likes it).

-Jan is the proud mom of two beautiful girls, ages 16 and 13 and a loving wife to Dave – the most handsome man in the world.
+Jan is the proud mom of two beautiful girls, and a loving wife to Dave – the most handsome man in the world.
 When not at the UHF, Jan enjoys spending time with her family, reading (which usually results in napping) and singing at the top of her lungs, much to her children’s chagrin.

 If money grew on trees, she would use it to cure bleeding disorders, travel extensively around the world, and buy one of those nifty soda machines that has about 100 different flavor choices (but, let’s not kid ourselves, they would all have the same flavor – diet Coke).